wwwwwwzx/3DSRNGTool/README.md

 #### Transporter (Virtual Console)

-`Use this game` Button.
+At `Use this game` Button.
 Calibrate the delay beforehand.

 #### Generation 6

 - __Pokemon Link__: _Would you like to retrieve data using Pokemon Link?
 Yes/No_
 - __Fossils__: _This is xxx!
 Please take good care of it._
 - __Kalos/Hoenn Starters__: _Choose this Pokemon?
 Yes/No_
-- __Horde__: Sweet Scent / Honey Selected.
+- __Horde__: Honey Selected.
 USE/GIVE/DISCARD
 - __Rock Smash__: _Would you like to use Rock Smash?
 Yes/No_
 - __Mystery Gift__: _xxx received xxx!_
 - __Eggs__ from Day Care:

 Accepting => 1st Yes/No Screen: _You do want it. don't you? / You'll be wanting it won't you? / You've gotta want it, right?_

-Rejecting => AFTER 2nd Yes/No Screen: _Well then, I'll hang on to it.
+Rejecting => the Screen _AFTER_ the 2nd Yes/No Screen: _Well then, I'll hang on to it.
 Thank you!/ Well then, I'll be having this one!
 Thanks!/ Really really?
 Well...
 I'll keep it, then!
 Thanks!_
 - __ID__ : _xxx...
 Tres bien!
 What a fantastic name! / So you're xxx?
 Yes/No_

 ##### XY
 - __Mewtwo__: _Mew!_
 - __Xerneas/Yveltal__: No dialogue.\* Defeat it and rebattle to avoid long delay.
 - __Zygarde__: _Zzzz-dddd-aaaaaa!_
-- __Kanto Legendary Birds__: No dialogue.\* Press arrow key to run to it.
+- __Kanto Legendary Birds__: No dialogue.\* Press the arrow key to trigger the battle.
 - __Pidgey__: No dialogue.\* Wait at the first line of the grass.
 The encounter will happen at the 2nd row of grass.
-Press arrow key to run to it.
+Press the arrow key to trigger the battle.
 - __Kanto Starters__: _You picked xxx. then!
 I see.
 That's simply wonderful!_
 - __Snorlax__: _Snorlax opened its eyes wide!_
 - __Lucario__: _Lucario is staring intently at xxx.
 Will you take Lucario with you?
 Yes/No_
 - __Lapras__: _Would you mind taking Lapras with you on your journey?
 Sure!/I coundn't_
 - __Berry Tree__: _A Pokemon appeared!_
 - __Shaking Trash Can__: No dialogue.\*
+- __Cave Drop/Cave Shadow/Dust Clouds/Rustling Bush__: No dialogue.\* Press the arrow key to trigger the battle.

 ##### Omega Ruby and Alpha Sapphire
 - __Portal(Hoopa Ring)__: _Would you like to put your hand deep in the hole? / Would you like to examine it?
 Yes/No_